dapr/python-sdk/examples/w3c-tracing/README.md

             print(resp.text(), flush=True)
 ```

-The class knows the app id for the remote application.
+The class knows the `app-id` for the remote application.
 It uses `invoke_service` method to invoke API calls on the service endpoint.
 Instrumentation happens automatically in `Dapr` client via the `tracer` argument.

 Execute the follow script in order to run the caller example, it will make call each method twice:
 ```sh